mkulak/clustered-counter/README.md

 Sample app for aeron-cluster
 =

+App models single integer counter and provides http endpoints to read/change its value.

 To run:
 =

+Run confgurations are located in [./run](/.run) folder.

-Create 3 run configurations in intellij idea:
+Alternatively, you can create 3 run configurations (one for each node) in intellij idea:

 Main class: `me.mkulak.cluster.MainKt`